 The Bottom Line

-This way, you can use it to recreate favorite designs, even impressionistic artwork if you desire.
+You’ll need to prime the concrete pot and use masonry paints to ensure it adheres properly to recreate favorite designs, even impressionistic artwork if you desire.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.